sales@effectrode.com

 A pair of Tung-Sol 12AX7s manufactured in the 1940′s and supplied to the US military.

-On a final note and just to be clear about this: not all N.O.S. tubes are good quality.
-I’ve bought a few duds in my time and have a few stories to tell.
-The safe (and sensible) thing to do is stick with reputable names such as Mullard, Sylvania, Philips, et al. and purchase your tubes from a reputable vendor.
-But it is worth keeping an eye on bric-a-brac stores and radio rallies too.
-You might catch a glimpse of a couple of Mullard Blackburn ECC83s still in their original boxes amongst all the other electronic junk in a display cabinet—not knowing their true value the proprietor might let you have them for a couple of dollars.
-Or you might bag a couple of antique Ken-Rad 6V6 tubes made in 1942 from an online auction for a fraction of the cost of a new 6V6.
-There are still bargains to be had.
+That said, it’s fun to have the occasional flutter at auctions.
+And it’s worth keeping an eye on bric-a-brac stores and radio rallies too.
+You might catch a glimpse of a couple of Mullard Blackburn ECC83s still in their original boxes amongst all the other electronic junk in a display cabinet; not knowing their true value, whoever’s manning the till that day might let you have them for a couple of dollars.
+Or, you might bag a couple of antique Ken-Rad 6V6 tubes made in 1942 from an online auction, for a fraction of the cost of a new 6V6.
+I know I always say this: But there are still good deals to be had—on the lesser known types, like the 5963 and 5965—occasionally—well okay, rarely.

 In This Section